biplav-s/course-nl/l6-probabilistic/README.md

 # Code used in Lecture 6

-1. "./code/Create TextCorpus FromPdfs.ipynb" - create text from .pdfs
-2. "./code/TryMarkovifyLangModel.ipynb" - demonstration of Markovify library to build
-    Markovian language models and their manipulation
+1. "Parsing Exploration - Running Example.ipynb" - runs parsing on terms of conditions data from a bank
+2. "Explorations in Vector Representation.ipynb" - tests word representations; motivation from reading material